BlazeF35/BlazeF35/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Hello my name is Lucas Saldanha, I love programming and how it transforms people's minds to think more logically.
+My name is Lucas Saldanha, I love programming and how it transforms people's minds to think more logically.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------